Modelling Human Values for Value-Aware Multi-Agent Systems: A Formal Computational Model for Human Values

-In addition to constructing context-based taxonomies through updating importance measures and for improved visualisation, we propose an approach (Algorithm~\ref{alg:visualise}) that chops off parts of the taxonomy that are deemed irrelevant for a given context.
-This step is unnecessary but may be helpful when imagining growing taxonomies for a given context.
-This also helps stakeholders quickly ascertain the relevant nodes for any given context.
+\paragraph{Visualising Taxonomies} In addition to constructing context-based taxonomies by updating importance measures, and for improved visualisation, we propose an approach (Algorithm~\ref{alg:visualise}) that hides parts of the taxonomy deemed irrelevant for a given context.
+This step is optional but can be particularly helpful as taxonomies grow, enabling stakeholders to quickly identify the value concepts most relevant to the context at hand.

 Different approaches may be followed when deciding which branches are relevant and may be visualised.
-Algorithm~\ref{alg:visualise}'s approach uses the importance of property nodes to determine the relevant branches of the taxonomy.
+Algorithm~\ref{alg:visualise}'s strategy uses the importance of property nodes to determine the relevant branches of the taxonomy.
 The algorithm maintains the branches that lead to relevant property nodes and eliminates those that lead to irrelevant ones.

-Again, different approaches may be followed when deciding which property nodes are relevant.
+Again, different techniques may be followed when deciding which property nodes are relevant.
 In Algorithm~\ref{alg:visualise}, the irrelevant nodes are those with an importance of zero (lines \ref{ln:nodes1b}--\ref{ln:nodes2b}).
 But based on the application, one can imagine alternative implementations.
 For example, it could be decided that only property nodes with a positive importance are relevant.
 (It would also be possible to set another predefined threshold, other than $0$, to filter relevant importance values.)
-An alternative would be using the $k$-means clustering algorithm~\cite{rai2010survey} over the importance measures of all property nodes.
-With the parameter $k=2$, the nodes will be divided into two sets, with the most important nodes grouped without needing a pre-defined threshold.
-These are just examples of possible implementations for deciding on relevant property nodes.
+An alternative approach would be to use clustering algorithms (such as the $k$-means~\cite{rai2010survey}) on the importance measures of all property nodes.
+This helps cluster the nodes into two sets, the important and non-important nodes, without the need for a pre-defined threshold.
+These are just examples of possible strategies for deciding on relevant property nodes.

 Going back to Algorithm~\ref{alg:visualise}, after selecting the relevant property nodes, the algorithm visualises the prominent branches of the taxonomy in lines~\ref{ln:branches1}--\ref{ln:branches2} by keeping only the branches that lead to those relevant nodes.